Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Numerical results

-The original signal $x$ is taken from our test set and the data $y$ is obtained by blurring it with a Gaussian blurring operator, and by possibly adding Gaussian noise.
-We compare the original signal, the corrupted one and the reconstruction, by measuring the relative MSE.
+In Figure~\ref{deblurring_noise_and_noiseless} we provide the results.
+We compare the original signal (taken from the test set), the corrupted one and the reconstruction, by measuring the relative MSE.

 We notice that the discrete VAE yields more irregular reconstructions.
 This may be due to the significantly higher number of parameters in this network, which is therefore more prone to overfitting.
 On the contrary, the networks acting on the scaling coefficients at low scales, thanks to the smoothness of Db$6$ and Db$10$, show smoother reconstructions, coherently with the signals' class.
 As one would expect, the shape of the wavelet affects the final reconstructions.
+The choice of the number of vanishing moments $N$ is a tradeoff between the support of the mother wavelet, allowing for good localization properties, and the decay of the wavelet coefficients in the smooth regions.
+We have not addressed the issue of the optimal choice of $N$ in this work.

 In Figure~\ref{deblurring_along_iteration} we show two examples of reconstruction obtained with the iterative algorithm \eqref{deep_landweber} starting from different initial guesses, with the Db$6$ scaling function and blurry data $y$ with no noise.
 We notice that the algorithm converges to the solution starting from an arbitrary initial guess.